deomsh/ATTRIB.G4B/README.txt

 # ATTRIB.G4B
 Simple grub4dos script to get file/ directory attributes (DA RSH) or set attributes on files (A RSH) and directories (A RSH).
-Short File Names on FAT file-systems only
+Short File Names on FAT file-systems only.

+Special case: Volume Name (attribute 'V') if input is in 8+3 format

 Help shown with: ATTRIB.G4B